 The alternative empirical Bayes mode calculation uses an optimization method that does not require adaptive quadrature.
 For small datasets, modes can usually be calculated more quickly than means.
 For large datasets, however, predicting modes can actually take longer.
-If you specify mode, of the three options listed below, only tolerance() and iterate() are relevant.
+If you specify ebmodes, of the three options listed below, only tolerance() and iterate() are relevant.

-- b. intpoints(#) specifies the number of quadrature (numerical integration) points to be used to compute the empirical Bayes means.
-The default is the value used in estimation, which in turn defaults to 7. - c. tolerance(#) specifies the convergence tolerance in computing empirical Bayes means and modes and defaults to the value used in estimation, which in turn defaults to 1.0e-8 - d. iterate(#) specifies the maximum number of iterations in computing empirical Bayes means and modes and defaults to the value used in estimation, which in turn defaults to 1,001.
+b. intpoints(#) specifies the number of quadrature (numerical integration) points to be used to compute the empirical Bayes means.
+The default is the value used in estimation, which in turn defaults to 7.

+This option also controls the number of quadrature points used to compute marginal predictions for the observed endogenous variables.

+- c. tolerance(#) specifies the convergence tolerance in computing empirical Bayes means and modes and defaults to the value used in estimation, which in turn defaults to 1.0e-8. - d. iterate(#) specifies the maximum number of iterations in computing empirical Bayes means and modes and defaults to the value used in estimation, which in turn defaults to 1,001.

-That leaves us with only multilevel issues to discuss, and there is only one issue, and it is easy.
+Continuous latent variables come in observation-level and multilevel flavors.
 If you have a multilevel latent variable such as M1[school], you can predict it just as you would any other latent variable: